AymanBx/AymanBx/README.md

     * Macro assembler, in Rust, for a RISC-style virtual machine
     * Designed an algorithm for linking multiple source files into one binary executable with relocation entries
     * Enhanced error reporting by the assembler
-* Teaching
+* Teaching:
   * Held office hours and working sessions for Machine Organization class (CSC 411) for two semesters
   * Ran two labs of 20 students each for Operating Systems & Networks Class (CSC 412) for two semesters
   * Currently Running Computer Systems & Programming Tools Class (CSC 311).
 [Check it out](https://compsys-progtools.github.io/spring2025)!